bor0/gidti/manuscript/chapter3.md

 The (typed) successor function is: {$$}\text{SUCC} = \lambda [n:\text{Nat}]\ [f:(\text{a} \to \text{a})] \ [x : \text{a}] . f\ (n\ f\ x) : \text{Nat} \to \text{Nat}{/$$}

 Simply typed lambda calculus sits in a sweet spot on the spectrum of type systems.
 It is powerful enough to do useful work, but also simple enough to have strong properties.
-Simple types have limitations when compared to full dependent types, discussed in the next section, but their great tradeoff is the existence of a full _inference algorithm_.
+Simple types have limitations when compared to full dependent types, discussed in the next section, but their great trade-off is the existence of a full _inference algorithm_.
 The strategy we used above to determine the type of a lambda expression from the bottom up is the core of the widely used Hindley-Damas-Milner algorithm for type inference, which can automatically _infer_ the simple type of a lambda expression without requiring any explicit type annotations from the programmer.

 X> ### Exercise 4
 X>